-In accordance with IAS39 "Financial instruments Recognition and measurement", financial instruments are designated as held at amortised cost the accounting policies in note 1 describe how different classes of financial instruments are measured, and how income and expenses are recognised
+In accordance with IAS39 "Financial instruments.
+Recognition and measurement ", all financial instruments are designated as held at amortised cost.

 Credit risk management

 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation